 Did you know the first-ever brownie recipe came from right here in Chicago?
 Yep, it did!
-Learn how to make this iconic dessert from Palmer House Hilton and Hilton Chicago’s guest-favorite Signature Carrot Cake Pop in your very own kitchen.
+This iconic dessert was created at the Palmer House in Chicago.
+In celebration of Palmer House’s 150th, we’re sharing the recipe so you can celebrate this milestone at home.
+As a bonus, we’re throwing in Hilton Chicago’s guest-favorite Signature Carrot Cake Pop recipe.
 Read on for the recipes and a little Chicago brownie history lesson to share with the kids.

 photo: Palmer House Hilton